crazzfeng/sendcloud-docs/reference/ReadMeConfig/getting-started.md

 ---
 # AuroraSendCloud API Quickstart

 Get started with AuroraSendCloud's powerful APIs to send emails, manage contacts, track performance, and integrate seamlessly with your applications.
-Follow this step-by-step guide to make your first API call in minutes—with clear distinctions between multi-region email APIs and the single-region SMS API.
+Follow this step-by-step guide to make your first API call in minutes, with clear distinctions between multi-region email APIs and the single-region SMS API.

 ## Prerequisites

 Before you begin, ensure you have:

 * An active AuroraSendCloud account (sign up at [aurorasendcloud.com](https://www.aurorasendcloud.com/))
-* Your **API Key** and **API User** (found in your account's [API Key Management](https://www.aurorasendcloud.com/web/#/api/apiuser) page)
+* Your **API Key** and **API User** (found on your account's [API Key Management](https://www.aurorasendcloud.com/web/#/api/apiuser) page)
 * A supported HTTP client (e.g., cURL, Postman, Python's `requests` library)
-* Confirm your account's **region** (Singapore, US, or Hong Kong) for email API access (not required for SMS API)
+* Confirmation of your account's **region** (Singapore, US, or Hong Kong) for email API access (not required for SMS API)

 ## 1. API Base URLs (By Service Type)

 ### Email & Core APIs (Multi-Region)

 Choose the base URL that matches your account's region for email, contact management, templates, and other core services.
-All requests must use **HTTPS**, and responses are in **JSON** format.
+All requests must use **HTTPS**, and responses are returned in **JSON** format.

 | Region             | Base URL                              | Coverage                                  |
 | ------------------ | ------------------------------------- | ----------------------------------------- |